 Once the cause of the condition is identified, we will recommend a customized treatment plan and treat it.
 In many cases, vestibular therapy will also be recommended to complement the visual treatment.
 Vestibular therapy is a special type of physical therapy aimed at restoring correct balance to provide relief for symptoms of dizziness.

 It’s important to be evaluated by a neuro-optometrist as early as possible following even a minor TBI.
 The sooner treatment begins, the greater the likelihood of success.
 That said, there is still hope for patients who suffer from symptoms caused by a head injury that occurred months or even years prior; we can still assess your situation and develop a course of treatment to help you recover now.

 No two patients are alike — if you’ve seen one head injury, you’ve seen one head injury.
 Each person experiences a unique degree of dizziness, balance issues, or vision problems.
 Some patients may require just a few weeks of treatment, while others may require something more long-term.
 The good news is that the improvements achieved by neuro-optometric rehabilitation therapy are generally long-lasting.

 How We Can Help

 It’s also important to note that not every optometrist is trained in this specialized field.
 Only a neuro-optometrist should assess and treat a post-TBI patient with neuro-optometric rehabilitation therapy.
-We has the expertise and latest technology to provide you with the top-level care you deserve.The Solution Center Vision Therapy Clinic serves patients from Westerville, , , , and throughout Ohio.
+We has the expertise and latest technology to provide you with the top-level care you deserve.Our practice serves patients from Westerville, , , and , Ohio and surrounding communities.